alxli/algorithm-anthology/README.md

 ## Introduction

-This project aims to implement common algorithms in the most concise and "vanilla" way possible.
-The primary goal is to have code that is easily adaptable for direct usage in programming contests.
-To that end, the style of this codebase is founded on the following core traits:
+Welcome to a collection of concise and minimal implementations of common algorithms.
+These implementations are written in the flavor of programming contests, but their usage is by no means limited to them.
+More specifically, their style is founded on the following principles:

-* Clarity: The code should be self-documenting, assuming you already understand the algorithm at a high level.
-Consistency in naming conventions is emphasized.
+* Clarity: A reader already familiar with the algorithm in general should have no problem understanding how the particular implementation works.
+Consistency in naming conventions is emphasized, and implementation or language-specific details should be documentation.

-* Genericness: The more code that must be changed during the contest, the more room there is for mistakes.
-It should be easy to adapt these implementations for different operations, data types, etc. (where possible).
-C++ templates are often used to accomplish this at the slight cost of readability.
+* Genericness: It should be easy to make adjustment to achieve a slightly different end-goal.
+This could be tweaking a constant parameter, or supporting a slightly different data type.
+In a live contest, the more code that must be changed, the more room there is for mistakes.
+C++ templates are often used to accomplish this at the slight cost of simplicity.

 * Portability: Different contest environments use different versions of C++ (though almost all of them use GCC).
 In order to maximize compatibility, non-standard features are typically avoided.
 The decision is to adhere to C++98 standards as many constest systems remain stuck on older versions of the language.
-After all, minimizing C++ specific features will make this anthology friendlier to users of other languages.
+Moreover, minimizing newer, C++ specific features will make this anthology friendlier to users of other languages.
 Refer to the "Portability" section below for more information.

-* Efficiency: Since the code is meant to be used in real contests, it is nice to maintain a reasonably low constant overhead.
-This is sometimes challenging in the face of clarity and genericness, but we can typically hope for contest setters to be liberal with time limits.
-If an implementation does not pass in time, chances are you are choosing the wrong algorithm with a wrong big-O time.
+* Efficiency: Since the code is meant to be run during real contests, it is nice to maintain a reasonably low constant overhead.
+This is sometimes challenging in the face of clarity and genericness, but we can hope for contest setters to be liberal with time limits.
+If an implementation does not pass in time, chances are the wrong algorithm is being chosen with too slow of a big-O running time.

 * Concision: Code chunks are often shifted around the file in the frenzy of timed contests.
-To minimize the amount of scrolling and searching, code compactness is highly valued.
-It is a given that implementations are given in singleton ".cpp" files, since nearly all contest systems demand submissions in single files.
+To minimize the amount of scrolling and searching, code compactness is valued.
+It is no surprise that each section is confined to a singleton source file, since nearly all contest systems demand submissions this way.

-A good trade-off between these five factors is key.
+The right trade-off between these factors is the holy grail.

+A secondary goal is to have common algorithms modelled in a way simple enough that programmers in other languages may understand as well.
+This is hopefully achieved for most sections, but C++ specific concepts may still used in certain areas to prioritize the above principles.

 ## Portability